 This article provides basic operation instructions for a Victron MultiPlus Inverter GX Touch 50 display.
-The information contained in this document was provided by Newmar's customer service department to support a 2022 model change due to an inverter shortage.

 The Victron GX Touch 50 display is a multi-color screen and is located in the overhead cabinet.
 The GX Touch 50 [is] display provides an instant overview of your system and a way to easily adjust inverter settings.